shanplourde/react-hooks-form-util/README.md

   don't specify validity
 - Validity state is only set once a validation has run
+- `useForm` returns a `formValidity` object.
+Each key is an input id.
+Each value is an array of validation errors

 ```javascript
 import { validators, validateInputEvents } from "validators";